 "To lose weight, focus on lifestyle changes..."

-The LLM never sees the full 311-chunk corpus — only the 3 most relevant passages retrieved for each query.
+The LLM never sees the full 311-chunk corpus.
+It only gets the 3 most relevant passages retrieved for each query.
 This keeps the prompt short, the answer accurate, and the cost low.

 Quick Reference